Pabloscode23/FullStackSystem/README.md

 npm install --save-dev @types/[package-name]
 ```

+## Development Notes

+This project served as a learning experience for implementing several modern web development tools and practices.
+While the core architecture and business logic were developed traditionally, AI tools were leveraged as learning aids to:

+- Accelerate the learning curve for Firebase implementation
+- Improve test coverage by understanding Jest best practices
+- Enhance code quality through static analysis suggestions

+This approach allowed for faster skill acquisition while maintaining code quality and architectural integrity.

 ## Acknowledgments

 - [PokeAPI](https://pokeapi.co/) for the Pokemon data
 - [Firebase](https://firebase.google.com/) for authentication and database services
 - [TailwindCSS](https://tailwindcss.com/) for the styling system
+- The developer community for their invaluable resources and documentation